bcgov/sso-keycloak/wiki/Alerts-and-Us.md

 **Our approach to stability and reliability (Support Incident Response Times)**

-The Pathfinder SSO Team responds to 3 levels or incidents: P1 - Critical, P3 - Moderate and P4 - Low.
+The Pathfinder SSO Team responds to 4 levels of incidents:

+> P1 - Critical - Production Outage detected by uptime.
+>
+> P2 - High - Sysdig warnings about production stability that may cause an outage if left unaddressed.
+>
+> P3 - Moderate - Dev or Test outage, Low severity production warnings from Sysdig that do not require immediate human intervention.
+>
+> P4 - Low - Any warning from Sysdig alerts that reflects less than perfect system health, but doesn't indicate a dev, test, or production outage in the near future.
+>

 The team responds to all service incidents through our 24/7 process where our team is alerted of the incident.
-Our target response times are:
+Our internal target response times are:

-> P1 - Critical - respond within 20mins
+> P1 - Critical - <15 minutes during business hours, <30 minutes after hours.
 >
-> P3 - Moderate - respond within 30 mins
+> P2 - High - <30 minutes during business hours, <60 minutes after hours.
 >
+> P3 - Moderate - <30 minutes during business hours, best effort after hours.
+>
-> P4 - Low - respond within 45 mins
+> P4 - Low - <45 minutes during business hours, best effort after hours.
 >

 As a very responsive team, you will see our metrics over the years and that we respond  very quickly [2022 and 2023 Recap of Alerts/Incidents](Alerts-and-Us.md#metrics)